-A Pet Care Agreement is a contract for pet sitting services between two parties – the Pet Owner and the Pet Sitter.
+A pet sitting contract is an agreement for pet sitting services between two parties – the Pet Owner and the Pet Sitter.
 When a Pet Owner needs someone to take care of their dog or cat, this agreement clearly spells out your pet’s normal routines and what is expected from the Pet Sitter.
 If your pet is older or has unique needs, this form can help Pet Sitters provide the right medication or special care.

-A simple Agreement will outline the following details:
+A pet sitting contract will outline the following details:

 - Time Period: how long will the Pet Sitter take care of the Owner’s pets